rich-iannone/posts/wes-works/index.md

 Wes has been quite open about his methods, sharing his approach through [blog posts](https://wesmckinney.com/blog/agent-ergonomics/) and on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7415390745798594560/).
-One detail worth noting: he has been running two Claude Max subscriptions simultaneously, which allows him to keep multiple AI coding agents working in parallel.
+One detail worth noting is that he’s been running two Claude Max subscriptions simultaneously, which allows him to keep multiple AI coding agents working in parallel.
 The reasoning is practical: while one agent is occupied with a task in one project, he can direct the other to begin work on something else entirely.
-It also helps with usage limits, since each subscription has per-period token quotas that heavy users can burn through quickly.
+It also helps with usage limits since each subscription has per-period token quotas that heavy users can burn through quickly.
 The result is a kind of continuous pipeline of productive output, where the bottleneck is no longer the speed at which